ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ### Apply the 12-factor principles

 The [twelve-factor app](https://12factor.net/) is a methodology for building cloud native apps.
-When you want to containerize an app, move this app to the cloud, and orchestrate the app with Kubernetes, it is important to understand and apply these principles.
+When you want to containerize an app, move this app to the cloud, and orchestrate the app with Kubernetes, it is important to understand and apply some of these principles.
 Some of these principles are required in {{site.data.keyword.Bluemix_notm}}.
 {: shortdesc}

-Here are some of the key principles:
+Here are some of the key principles required:

-- **Codebase** - All source code and configuration files are tracked inside a version control system (for example a GIT repository).
+- **Codebase** - All source code and configuration files are tracked inside a version control system (for example a GIT repository), this is required if using DevOps pipeline for deployment.
 - **Build, release, run** - The 12-factor app uses strict separation between the build, release, and run stages.
 This can be automated with an integrated DevOps delivery pipeline to build and test the app before deploying it to the cluster.
 Check out the [Continuous Deployment to Kubernetes tutorial](continuous-deployment-to-kubernetes.html) to learn how to set up a continuous integration and delivery pipeline.
 It covers the set up of source control, build, test and deploy stages and shows you how to add integrations such as security scanners, notifications, and analytics.

-- **Backing Services** - Your app code can connect to many services, such as databases, message queues or even AI services.
-These services can be installed locally in a separate node or used "as a service" in the cloud.
-In either case, the service is referenced by a simple endpoint (URL) and accessed by using service credentials.
-Your app code shouldn’t know the difference.

 - **Config** - All configuration information is stored in environment variables.
 No service credentials are hardcoded within the app code.
 To store credentials, you can use Kubernetes secrets.
+More on credentials covered below.

 ### Store credentials in Kubernetes secrets

+{: secrets}

 It's never good practice to store credentials within the app code.
 Instead, Kubernetes provides so called **["secrets"](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/)** that hold sensitive information, such as  passwords, OAuth tokens, or ssh keys.
 Kubernetes secrets are encrypted by default which makes secrets a safer and a more flexible option to store sensitive data than to store this data verbatim in a `pod` definition or in a docker image.

 1. Create a file that is called `watson-secrets.txt` and add the service credentials.